SnootierMoon/LambdaCalc/README.md

 Run with `ocaml lcalc.ml`.

-For readline support, install `rlwrap` or something similar, and do `rlwrap ocaml lcalc.ml`.
+For readline support, install `rlwrap` or something similar, and run `rlwrap ocaml lcalc.ml`.

-For ANSI colors, do `ocaml lcalc.ml -ansi` or `rlwrap -A ocaml lcalc.ml -ansi`.
+For ANSI colors, run `ocaml lcalc.ml -ansi` or `rlwrap -A ocaml lcalc.ml -ansi`.

+You can run `ocaml lcalc.ml -xfac.lc -xcomb.lc -ansi` to start off with a few common functions.
+Enter `!` to see what functions you have.

 The call-by-value evaluator is based on [this][https://www.cl.cam.ac.uk/~lp15/MLbook/PDF/chapter9.pdf].